-#Ways to improve Partner rewards
+#Ways to improve RemCom Partner rewards

-partner compensation partnerships profit sharing Mar 30, 2023
+partner compensation partnerships profit sharing

 For most professional services firms, the first financial quarter means preparing for partner reward rounds.
 While some partners enjoy the responsibility of serving on a Remuneration Committee (‘RemCom’) and relish the respect that goes with it, most view the process of deciding on how partners should share in the firm’s profits with trepidation.

-1. Properly initiate new RemCom members;
+1. Properly initiate new RemCom members

-4. Follow the ‘80-15-5’ rule; and,
+4. Follow my ‘80-15-5’ rule and

-1. Properly initiate new remcom members
+1. Properly initiate new RemCom members

 • Reward round schedule: While this is also covered in the Before-Action-Review (below), an explanation of mandatory timelines and review points is helpful to new members.